presidentbeef/brakeman-site/source/docs/options/index.markdown

 To skip certain files use:

-    brakeman --skip-files file1,file2,etc
+    brakeman --skip-files file1,file2,dir1/

+Values ending in `/` will cause Brakeman to skip any file with a matching directory anywhere in the path.
+To be more specific, start the directory name with `/` (e.g., `/app/some_dir/`).
+The directory will be matched relative to the root of the project being scanned.

-Note Brakeman does "whole program" analysis, therefore skipping a file may affect warning results from more than just that one file.
+(Note Brakeman does "whole program" analysis, therefore skipping a file may affect warning results from more than just that one file.)

 The inverse but even more dangerous option is to specific which files to scan:

-    brakeman --only-files some_file,some_dir
+    brakeman --only-files some_file,some_dir/

 Again, since Brakeman looks at the whole program, it is very likely not going to behave as expected when scanning a subset of files.
 Also, if certain files are excluded Brakeman may not function at all.